NativeScript/capacitor-docs/using-build-mobile.md

 ## Troubleshooting

-Whenever you `npx cap sync` you may see an error like this:
+Whenever you `npx cap sync` you may encounter any of the following errors:

+### Searching for inspections failed: undefined method `map' for nil:NilClass

 ```
 ✖ Updating iOS native dependencies with pod install - failed!